tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

     node-version: '12.x'
 ```

-Next lets install our project dependencies.
+Next let's install our project dependencies.
 We can use the `run` command to run `npm` as we would do on any other machine.
 We will use `npm ci` instead of `npm install` [since we are in an automated environment](https://docs.npmjs.com/cli/ci).
 It's effectively the same just a bit quicker and cleaner.

 ```yaml
 - name: Install dependencies